Fred Carter Jr.: Early career

 Carter was raised in the delta country in Winnsboro, the seat of Franklin Parish in northeastern Louisiana, United States.
 Carter grew up with the musical influences of jazz, country & western, hymns, and blues.
 His first instrument was the mandolin which he began playing at the age of three.
 He later began playing fiddle.
 While in the Air Force in his late teens, he was the bandleader for the USO variety show entertaining troops across Europe.
 His bunkmate during the tour was the MC and fellow serviceman Larry Hagman, who went on to television fame.
 After leaving the Air Force, Carter attended Centenary Music College on scholarship as a violist despite the fact he could not read music, but instead had to memorize all of his orchestral pieces.

 After leaving Centenary, Carter began his professional career in the 1950s, his first partner in music was another Franklin Parish native, Allen "Puddler" Harris.
 He started taking up guitar seriously in his early 20s and became a principal on the Louisiana Hayride.
 While on the Hayride, he formed lifelong friendships with many musicians including Slim Whitman, Floyd Cramer, Sonny James, Hank Snow, Faron Young, Johnny Horton, Jim Reeves and many others.
 Carter met Roy Orbison during this time and became part of his band and moved to Hollywood with him.
 Later, he worked with Orbison in Nashville on the Monument Sessions, being heard on "Dream Baby" as the opening guitar.
 He subsequently worked with Dale Hawkins of "Suzie Q" song fame, and then joined Dale's cousin Ronnie Hawkins whose group, The Hawks, later became The Band, (sans Hawkins).
 During this busy and formative time, Carter also toured and became lifelong friends with Conway Twitty.

 In the early 1960s, Carter settled into the Nashville session scene.
 He quickly earned a place as part of Nashville's 'A Team'.
 His discography for the next three decades is extensive and wide-ranging: Carter played guitar and mandolin for two of Joan Baez's albums in the late 1960s.
 He then worked on Simon and Garfunkel's Bridge over Troubled Water.
-Notably, Carter provide numerous memorable guitar performances including five guitar parts for "The Boxer" by Simon and Garfunkel, "I'm Just An Old Chunk Of Coal" by John Anderson, "I've Always Been Crazy" and "Whistlers and Jugglers" by Waylon Jennings.
+Notably, Carter provide numerous memorable guitar performances including five guitar parts for "The Boxer" by Simon and Garfunkel, "I'm Just an Old Chunk of Coal (But I'm Gonna Be a Diamond Someday)" by John Anderson, "I've Always Been Crazy" and "Whistlers and Jugglers" by Waylon Jennings.
 He also played guitar and bass on the Bob Dylan albums Self Portrait and Nashville Skyline; as well as on the Connie Francis hit single, "The Wedding Cake".
 During this time Carter was also a member of the supergroup Levon Helm and the RCO All Stars, composed of Levon Helm, Booker T. Jones, Dr. John, Donald "Duck" Dunn, and the Saturday Night Live horns.